Met0o/Papyrus/README.md

 # Papyrus

-Papyrus is an app built on Flask that is designed to extract and fetch information from vectorized documents stored in a ```pgvector``` database.
-It does this by utilizing ```langchain``` and transformer models.
-Also, the application has a feature that enable users to interact directly with the model through an UI based on ```Streamlit```.
+Papyrus is an app built on Flask that is designed to extract and fetch information from vectorized documents stored in a `pgvector` database.
+It does this by utilizing `langchain` and transformer models.
+Also, the application has a feature that enable users to interact directly with the model through an UI based on `Streamlit`.

-For optimal performance, this code is meant to operate inside a Docker container that supports GPU.
-Out of the box, Papyrus is set to download and use the latest and fastest open-source model as of August 2023: ```Stable-Platypus2-13B```.
-With the help of Bitsandbytes and 4-bit quantization it is possible for this model to run on just under 14GB of VRAM.
-Alternatively, ```Llama-2-7b-chat-hf``` is also compatible and can fit in 8-10GB of VRAM.
+To ensure the best performance, the code is designed to run in a Docker container with GPU support.
+By default, Papyrus will download and use the fastest open-source model as of August 2023: `Stable-Platypus2-13B`.
+Thanks to `Bitsandbytes` and their 4-bit quantization, this model can operate using just under 14GB of VRAM.
+As an alternative, the `Llama-2-7b-chat-hf` model is compatible and requires between 8-10GB of VRAM.

 ## Table of Contents